-Test and quiz policy: Talking, passing notes, and "sign language" of any kind will not be tolerated until ALL testing is over.
-If you finish before your peers, sit quietly and work on something.
-If you have a question during the test, raise your hand, and an instructor will answer you in turn.
-Any attempt to cheat or to communicate with another classmate during any testing situation will result in a zero with no make-up.
+Test and quiz policy: Talking, passing notes and "sign language" of any kind will not be tolerated until ALL testing is over.
+If you finish before your peers, you may sit quietly and read your Choice book.
+If you have a question during the test, raise your hand.
+Any attempt to cheat during any testing situation - including the use of hard-copy or digital resources - will result in a zero for the assessment with no make-up, a referral to the office, and a call home.

-Group work: Much work will be done in groups.
-Grades will be handed out as group grades (unless we have told you otherwise).
-If someone in the group is not pulling their own weight then you need to let one of us know before an assignment or project is completed, as we will not change grades after the fact.
+Group work: Be a good group member!
+Some work will be done in groups.
+Grades will be handed out as group grades (unless I have told you otherwise).
+If someone in the group is not pulling their own weight then you need to let me know before an assignment or project is completed, as I will not change grades after the fact.

-Plagiarism: Plagiarism means copying from another source.
-This includes your best friend, a book, the Internet, etc. Simply changing a few words does not mean you have not plagiarized.
+Plagiarism: Plagiarism means copying from another source without giving that source credit.
+This includes your best friend, a book, the internet, etc. Simply changing a few words does not mean you have not plagiarized.
 Coincidences can happen, but they do not happen throughout an entire paper.
-If you are caught plagiarizing you will be given a zero with no make-up.
-You may be asked to submit your papers to turnitin.com.
+If you are caught plagiarizing you will be given a zero with no make-up option, you will be written up, and I will contact your parent or guardian to make them aware of the situation.
 Please consult the HPSH Grading & Assessment Policy for further information.
-And, do not share your work with another student!-I can't tell you how many times friends have uploaded other friends' work to turnitin.com.
-That will be considered plagiarism.